0xcasuwu/boiler/memory-bank/activeContext.md

 3. **Advanced Testing**: Moving beyond core tests to performance, security, and integration testing

-4. **Documentation**: Ensuring the API is well-documented for developers
+4. **Documentation**: Completing API documentation for the remaining components

+5. **Batch Operations**: Designing and implementing support for batch operations